“Are you being judged or bullied because of your appearance or intelligence?”

 was excited for these people.
 So, what is the problem?

-Many people try to live up to the standard of beauty, portrayed by the beauty industries, by Social Media, by friends and family.
-Those
+Many people try to live up to the beauty industries' standard of beauty, also Social Media, friends, and family.
+Those who do not are, at

-who do not, are at times teased, or ignored.
-An applicant for a job may be overlooked purely on looks, or beliefs, even though they are
+times, teased, or ignored.
+An applicant for a job may be overlooked purely on looks or beliefs, even though they are qualified for the

-qualified for the job.
-I myself have ignored others based on looks but after getting to know the person, I realized I was wrong.
+job.
+I have ignored others based on looks.
+However, after getting to know the person, I realized I was wrong.

 Children are bullied every day in schools.
 Some have no one to defend or help them.
-It would be great if we make it our duty as
+It would be great to make it our duty as adults

 I heard about two teenagers this year alone, who committed suicide because they were bullied.
 They only wanted to fit in, to be